 The interest rate should be at or above the applicable federal rate (AFR).

 It may feel strange to have to sign a formal loan agreement with a family member but, keep in mind, this documentation could protect you if the IRS were to argue that the loan was in fact a gift.
 If the IRS deems the transaction a gift, the lender/donor may need to use his or her gift tax exemption or pay gift taxes.

 If, at any point, the loan is forgiven, the IRS may treat it as a gift and subject it to gift tax.

 Intra-family loans are one of many techniques that can help achieve your and your family’s financial goals.
-As with any strategy, you and your trusted financial advisers should evaluate it within the context of your overall financial plan.
-Your advisers can help you structure the loan and document it properly so that your children can enjoy the full benefits of your intra-family loan while you support your long-term estate planning goals.
+As with any strategy, you and your trusted financial advisors should evaluate it within the context of your overall financial plan.
+Your advisors can help you structure the loan and document it properly so that your children can enjoy the full benefits of your intra-family loan while you support your long-term estate planning goals.